cxmplex/ProjectSquidFireMage/README.md

 - Pointless reiteration of things like unitauras for the 50 million different checks he does (this is where you should have actually used proper caching)
 - Perhaps the worst authentication ever made
 - Laughable AOE circle prediction (often will place the edge of the AOE barely on the target instead of centering or predicting properly)
-- Esoteric code does not make you smarter "Xen", it just makes you edgy.
+- Esoteric code does not make you smarter "Xen", it just makes you edgy

 Things that are actually good

 - Decent 1:1ness with SimC (you'll see he commented the SimC logic and implemented it below it)
-- Excellent fire mage logic (has some major flaws in prediction, as well as performance, lots of magic numbers with 0 explanation provided).
+- Excellent fire mage logic (has some major flaws in prediction, as well as performance, lots of magic numbers with 0 explanation provided)
 - Pretty okay arena helpers (in terms of function offered to user, alerts, drawings, etc).
-Bug factory however for a lot of the auto-functions.
+Bug factory however for a lot of the auto-functions
 - Good GUI and nice custom textures (some 'stolen' media and code but doesn't really matter)